 Deep Seated Water

 Deep Seated Water (DSW) is high-quality groundwater, typically sourced from deeper aquifers that are located below shallow aquifers.
-Such deep aquifers are supplied not only from local catchment basins but also by subsurface inflows across basin or subbasin boundaries.
+Deep aquifers are supplied from local catchment basins and subsurface inflows across basin boundaries.

 In many regions groundwater abstraction (a hydrogeological term for extraction) and well construction has predominantly targeted shallow aquifers and surface water resources i.e. rivers, streams, lakes.
 The average depth of a water well worldwide is between 3 and 18 meters.
 Thus, contamination, long-term sustainability and depleting water supplies are a chief concern.